brandsExclusive/handbook/engineering/security.md

 Engineering to ensure that any pen testing is performed when needed
 * All PII data should be encrypted at rest if saved in a database or to disk
 * **No** production PII should be pulled onto a local developers environment
+* **ALL** staff including contractors are required to follow the Luxury Escapes device policy - of particular note all devices on which company work is done must be encrypted-at-rest